siddharthparashri5/Advanced_ROOT_Plotting/README.md

   - Load TTree objects
   - Drag-and-drop support from TBrowser
   - Interactive ROOT File Browser with object preview
+  - Load a ROOT file directly to GUI for Plotting

 ### NEW: GUI based ROOT Analysis and Filtering
 - **Entry Range Selection**: Select specific event ranges from TTrees